 – Auto Cured-, Rapid Cured- and Tank Cured Bacon

 Auto curing was invented by William Harwood Oake, the son of William Oake from Limerick in Ireland who invented mild curing.
 William Harwood Oake brought mild curing to England when he opened a curing operation with two partners in Gillingham, Dorset.
-He invented auto curing which is a progression on Rapid Cure invented by Robert Davison, an Englishman working in America.
+He invented auto curing which is a progression of Rapid Cure invented by Robert Davison, an Englishman working in America.

 – The Vecht’s Curing Method and Mild Curing by Henry Denny

-– The Direct addition of Nitrite
+– The Direct Addition of Nitrite

 – Grid Bacon